 Family Scholars Program - The Family Scholars Program (FSP) represents an opportunity to identify, encourage and train family leaders.
 This 10-month program strives to provide Family Scholars with the knowledge, tools and resources to enhance their development as family leaders, and to promote policies, programs and systems at the national, state and/or local level that address important issues impacting the health and well-being of women, children and families, including children and youth with special health care needs.
 Selected individuals receive a full scholarship to attend the AMCHP Annual Conference.

-Emerging MCH Graduate Student Scholarship Presented by Realityworks & Go Beyond MCH AMCHP has partnered with Realityworks and Go Beyond to offer a new graduate student scholarship.
+Emerging MCH Graduate Student Scholarship Presented by Go Beyond MCH - AMCHP has partnered with Go Beyond to offer a graduate student scholarship.
 The scholarship is designed to assist one graduate student in furthering their education and sponsor their attendance at the upcoming AMCHP Annual Conference to hone their leadership skills and connect them with existing leaders within MCH.